mesosphere/marathon/docs/docs/rest-api.md

 ##### Example

-Cancel the deployment with `deploymendId`, and do not create a new rollback deployment.
+Cancel the deployment with `deploymentId`, and do not create a new rollback deployment.

 **Request:**